Enrique Iglesias and Pitbull Live

-Enrique Iglesias and Pitbull Live! was a co-headlining concert tour by Enrique Iglesias and Pitbull.
+Enrique Iglesias and Pitbull Live! was a co-headlining concert tour by Spanish singer Enrique Iglesias and American rapper Pitbull.
 This is the second time Iglesias and Pitbull tour together, following their 2014-15 joint tour.
 Latin boy group CNCO was announced as the opening act for most of the American dates.

 The tour played nearly 40 shows in the United States and Canada.
 It placed 24th on Pollstar's annual "Top 200 North American Tours", earning $42.8 million with 422,959 tickets sold.

 Critical reception

 Suzette Fernandez from Billboard magazine highlighted Iglesias set, writing that he "does not need extras to impress".
 Furthermore, she wrote: "His musicians, a good repertoire and the audience chanting his songs are more than enough to make a good evening."
 Regarding to Pitbull, the writer said that he "heated up the night with a great repertoire" where "dance is mandatory".

 Setlist

 The following setlists were obtained from the concert held on October 6, 2017; at the Xcel Energy Center in Saint Paul, Minnesota.
 It does not represent all concerts for the duration of the tour.